 To obtain full marks on any exam question, students must provide evidence that they have read widely from the required and recommended texts.

-The pass requirement is 40%
+The pass requirement is 40% in both elements of the module.

 Assessment will be by supplemental exam in the parts A and/or B that are failed.